-Catherine Mattice Zundel, MA, SPHR, SHRM-SCP International speaker, author, consultant, trainer, and "Boss Whisperer
+Catherine Mattice, MA, SPHR, SHRM-SCP Award-winning speaker and author, consultant, and "Boss Whisperer"

 WHY ARE ABRASIVE LEADERS SO ABRASIVE?

 First, you should know that I am certified in coaching abrasive leaders specifically, through a program created by Dr. Laura Crawshaw, who has developed a highly regarded coaching method through her 40 years of coaching almost 500 abrasive leaders.